mindspore-ai/models/official/cv/resnet/README.md

 # Apply algorithm in MindSpore Golden Stick

 MindSpore Golden Stick is a compression algorithm set for MindSpore.
 We usually apply algorithm in Golden Stick before training for smaller model size, lower power consuming or faster inference process.

-MindSpore Golden Stick provides SimQAT algorithm for ResNet50.
+MindSpore Golden Stick provides SimQAT and SCOP algorithm for ResNet50.
 SimQAT is a quantization-aware training algorithm that trains the quantization parameters of certain layers in the network by introducing fake-quantization nodes, so that the model can perform inference with less power consumption or higher performance during the deployment phase.
+SCOP algorithm is a reliable pruning algorithm, which reduces the influence of all potential irrelevant factors by constructing a scientific control mechanism, and effectively deletes nodes in proportion, thereby realizing the miniaturization of the model.

+MindSpore Golden Stick provides SLB algorithm for ResNet18.
+SLB is provided by Huawei Noah's Ark Lab.
+SLB is a quantization algorithm with low-bit weight searching, it regards the discrete weights in an arbitrary quantized neural network as searchable variables, and utilize a differential method to search them accurately.
+In particular, each weight is represented as a probability distribution over the discrete value set.
+The probabilities are optimized during training and the values with the highest probability are selected to establish the desired quantized network.
+SLB have more advantage when quantize with low-bit compared with SimQAT.

 ## Training Process